MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-strength-advanced-options.md

    :::image type="content" border="true" source="./media/concept-authentication-strength-advanced-options/certificate-advanced-options.png" alt-text="Screenshot showing Advanced options for certificate-based authentication.":::

-1. Select certificate issuers from the drop-down, or type the allowed policy OIDs.
+1. Select certificate issuers from the drop- menu, or type the allowed policy OIDs.
+The drop-down menu lists all certificate authorities from the tenant irrespective of whether they're single-factor or multifactor.

    - If both **Allowed certificate issuer** AND **Allowed Policy OID** are configured, there's an AND relationship.
 The user has to use a certificate that satisfies both conditions.